Kemael/Multispectral-Sorting-Tool/README.md

 ## .NET (6.0) <img src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/dot-net/dot-net-plain-wordmark.svg' alt="dotnetcore" width="30" height="30"/>

-The .NET variant relies on the [MetaData Extractor Library](https://github.com/drewnoakes/metadata-extractor), which license can be found [here](https://github.com/drewnoakes/metadata-extractor/blob/master/LICENSE).
+The .NET variant relies on the [MetaData Extractor Library](https://github.com/drewnoakes/metadata-extractor) version 2.7.1, which license can be found [here](https://github.com/drewnoakes/metadata-extractor/blob/master/LICENSE).
 It was originally developed in Java and later ported to .NET C# using sharpen.
 This libary is implemented as a Nuget package.

 ## Python 🐍